Foreign interventions by the United States: Cold War

 The CIA armed an indigenous insurgency in order to oppose the invasion and subsequent control of Tibet by China and sponsored a failed revolt against Indonesian President Sukarno in 1958.
 As part of the Eisenhower Doctrine, the U.S. also deployed troops to Lebanon in Operation Blue Bat.
 President Eisenhower also imposed embargoes on Cuba in 1958.

 Covert operations continued under President John F. Kennedy and his successors.
-In 1961, the CIA attempted to depose Cuban president Fidel Castro through the Bay of Pigs Invasion, however the invasion was doomed to fail when President Kennedy withdrew overt U.S. air support at the last minute.
-During Operation Mongoose, the CIA aggressively pursued its efforts to overthrow Castro's regime by conducting various assassination attempts on Castro and facilitating U.S.-sponsored terrorist attacks in Cuba.
+In 1961, the CIA attempted to depose Cuban president Fidel Castro through the Bay of Pigs Invasion; however the invasion failed when President Kennedy withdrew overt U.S. air support at the last minute.
+During Operation Mongoose, the CIA aggressively pursued its efforts to overthrow Castro's regime by conducting various assassination attempts on him and facilitating U.S.-sponsored terrorist attacks in Cuba.
 American efforts to sabotage Cuba's national security played a significant role in the events leading up to the Cuban Missile Crisis, which saw the U.S. blockade the island during a confrontation with the Soviet Union.
 The CIA also considered assassinating Congolese leader Patrice Lumumba with poisoned toothpaste (although this plan was aborted).

 In 1961, the CIA sponsored the assassination of Rafael Trujillo, former dictator of the Dominican Republic.
-After a period of instability, U.S. troops intervened the Dominican Republic into the Dominican Civil War (April 1965) to prevent a takeover by supporters of deposed left wing president Juan Bosch who were fighting supporters of General Elías Wessin y Wessin.
+After a period of instability, U.S. troops intervened in the Dominican Republic during the Dominican Civil War (April 1965) to prevent a takeover by supporters of deposed left wing president Juan Bosch who were fighting supporters of General Elías Wessin y Wessin.
 The soldiers were also deployed to evacuate foreign citizens.
-The U.S. deployed 22,000 soldiers and suffered 44 dead.
+The U.S. deployed 22,000 soldiers and 44 died.
 The OAS also deployed soldiers to the conflict through the Inter-American Peace Force.
 U.S. soldiers were gradually withdrawn from May onwards.
 The war officially ended on September 3, 1965.
-The first postwar elections were held on July 1, 1966, conservative Joaquín Balaguer defeated former president Juan Bosch.
+The first postwar elections were held on July 1, 1966.
+Conservative Joaquín Balaguer defeated former president Juan Bosch.